 Instead, or in addition to this, ongoing therapeutic work is often needed to provide regular support.
 Nowadays there are more and more therapeutic approaches which incorporate bodywork in some way.
-Somatic Experiencing, Cranial Sacral Therapy and Core Process Psychotherapy are all examples of this approach.
+Somatic Experiencing, Cranial Sacral Therapy and EMDR are all examples of this approach.

 There is a different and complementary method of trauma healing which works directly on the epigenome, which is present in every cell in the body.
 The Amnanda Process removes traumatic memory at the cellular level and this can allow deep shifts to happen without re-encountering traumatic material.
 Some individuals will benefit from both these approaches – but not simultaneously!

 As well as therapeutic support, there are also a range of self-help practices such as yoga, 5 rhythms and TRE.
-The creative arts are also a great resource in the process of re-integration and then there is the healing power of nature itself, which we can access through outdoor activities such as walking or gardening and through contact with the animal world.
+Practices involving visualisation such as Yoga Nidra and Feeding Your Demons can be very helpful.
+The creative arts are also a great resource in the process of re-integration.
+And then there is the healing power of nature itself, which we can access through outdoor activities such as walking or gardening as well as contact with the animal world.